Why is My Insurance Coverage Higher Than the “Value” of My Home?May 28, 2014

 Most insurance companies require that a home be insured for 100% replacement cost.

 Remember that the purpose of an insurance policy is to protect your assets in the event of a catastrophic loss.
-This is the reason that you want your home, your greatest asset, to be insured for replacement cost, and not the market value.
-Be sure to check with your agent to insure that you are properly covered.
+This is the reason that you want your home, your greatest asset, to be insured for replacement cost and not the market value.
+Be sure to check with your agent to ensure that you are properly covered.
+For more information about homeowner’s insurance, call Ruhl Insurance at 717-665-2283.

 Disclaimer: Information and claims presented in this content are meant for informative, illustrative purposes and should not be considered legally binding.